IceHacks/SurvivCheatInjector/README.md

-# IceIceBaby/IceHacks is gone for 40 days.
+# IceIceBaby/IceHacks is gone.
+Forever.
 Issues will be left un-attended and the code will no longer be updated.
 Nice trip, let's see how long it lasts :(